remlaps/Steem-Conversation-Accelerator/README.md

 ### Issues and Bugs

 If you encounter any issues or bugs while contributing, please open a new issue on the GitHub repository.
-We will do our best to assist you and resolve the issue as soon as possible.

 ## References
 - (July 4, 2024): [Programming Diary #20: Accelerating organic activity](https://steemit.com/hive-151113/@remlaps/programming-diary-20-accelerating-organic)